edgelesssys/constellation/docs/docs/workflows/terraform-module.md

 :::caution

-The current module still relies on the Constellation CLI.
-Consequently, `terraform apply` creates files such as `constellation.conf.yaml`, `constellation-state.yaml` , `constellation-admin.conf`, `constellation-mastersecret.json` and a directory `constellation-terraform"` containing backups.
+In the current release of the module, `terraform apply` creates files such as `constellation-conf.yaml`, `constellation-state.yaml` , `constellation-admin.conf`, `constellation-mastersecret.json`, and a directory `constellation-terraform"` containing backups.
 Make sure to check in these files in your version control when using GitOps.
 The resources are deleted on `terraform destroy`.

 :::